-How does the dough hook attachment work?
+How does the KitchenAid dough hook attachment work?

 If you are unfamiliar with using your dough hook, here’s a quick 1-minute video I recommend you take a look at.

-KitchenAid offers dough hooks in two different designs, the C-shaped hook and the spiral hook.
+KitchenAid offers dough hooks in two different designs, the C-shaped hook and the KitchenAid spiral dough hook.
 As I just mentioned, these clever attachments mimic the kneading motion of your hand.
 They develop gluten strands and enable you to create a soft and elastic dough.

 C Shaped Dough Hook

 Every tilt-head mixer – KitchenAid’s compact models designed for home use – all come standard with the C-shaped dough hook.
 From the Artisan Mini to the Deluxe and Ultra series, every tilt-head model will come with the same C hook design.